Strategy Lessons

 What Is OKR?

-Objectives and Key Results (OKR) is a framework used by organizations and individuals for collaboratively setting ambitious goals, tracking progress, and aligning action with an organization’s strategy to achieve measurable results.
-Often associated with technology companies (such as Google, Twitter, Spotify, Airbnb and LinkedIn) or those that focus on Agile methodologies, the OKR model can be used by any sized organization in any sector.
-OKRs create an analytical basis for decision making and help focus attention on what matters most.
+OKROKR stands for Objectives and Key Results and are used to set goals, track progress, and align actions with an organization’s strategy to achieve measurable key results.
+OKRs are often associated with technology companies (such as Google, Twitter, Spotify, Airbnb and LinkedIn) or those that focus on Agile methodologies.
+The OKR methodology can be used by any sized organization in any sector and helps create an analytical basis for decision making and helps focus attention on what matters most.

 Components of an OKR

-• Objectives capture what you want to accomplish (a broad goal) in a qualitative sense
+An Objective captures what you want to accomplish (a broad goal) in a qualitative sense.

 • Establish a shared vision of desired outcomes